tatools/demo-python/README.md

 # demo-python
-A demo of Python's project with autotests
+A demo of Python's project with automated tests.